2504-tulika/InsightIQ/README.md

 ✅ **Conversational Memory**
 Your queries and results are remembered — allowing you to ask follow-up questions with context.

-✅ **Multi-Table Joins**
-Upload multiple related datasets and ask questions like:
-_"Join customers.csv and orders.csv on customer_id and show total orders per customer."_

 ✅ **Beautiful Dark UI**
 Designed with a glowing, subtle, elegant interface for intuitive usage.